lroche/karma-jasmine-bridge/README.md

     frameworks: ['jasmine-bridge', 'jasmine'],

 the order matters because bridge wraps jasmine features so plugin must be loaded before jasmine.
-Here, of course it's about a jasmine 2 env.
+Here, of course it's about a jasmine 2 or 3 env.

 Tests
 -----